ARTICLE I – NAME

 Section 1 Frequency and Method of Meeting

 An annual meeting of the Executive Board shall be held in conjunction with IETA’s annual conference.
 Regular meetings of the Executive Board shall be held on such a schedule and at such places as may be established by the Executive Board–either in-person or virtually.
 Where possible the board should meet on a monthly basis and one in-person meeting should take place within 2 months prior to the annual conference.
-A minimum of three in-person meetings should be held each year.

 Section 2 Meeting through Electronic Means